3DFin/CSF-3DFin/README.md

 sudo make install
 ```

-#### Windows
-You can use CMake GUI to generate visual studio solution file.

-### Binary Version
-For binary release version, it can be downloaded at: http://ramm.bnu.edu.cn/projects/CSF/download/

-Note: This code has been changed a lot since the publication of the corresponding paper.
-A lot of optimizations have been made.
-We are still working on it, and wish it could be better.

-### Cloudcompare Pulgin
-At last, if you are interested in Cloudcompare, there is a good news. our method has been implemented as a Cloudcompare plugin, you can refer to : https://github.com/cloudcompare/trunk

-### Related project
-A tool named `CSFTools` has been recently released, it is based on CSF, and provides dem/chm generation, normalization.
-Please refer to: https://github.com/jianboqi/CSFTools

 ### License
 CSF is maintained and developed by Jianbo QI.
 It is now released under Apache 2.0.